News

 Peacock & Co can advise you as to whether a proposed mark is registrable as a trade mark, and carry out searches of the registers to check whether the mark is available for registration.
 We can also manage the trade mark registration process from preparation and submission of the application right through to final registration and receipt of your trade mark certificate.

-Please get in touch with our Intellectual Property solicitor, Clare Veal if you would like any further information on trade marks and branding issues.
+Please get in touch with our Intellectual Property solicitor, Clare Veal, or contact our commercial team if you would like any further information on trade marks and branding issues.

 This article was written by Clare Veal